-Most of the African refugees arriving in Israel come from Eritrea and Sudan.
+Most of the asylum-seekers arriving in Israel come from Eritrea and Sudan.
 Eritrea has long been known as a country where grave violations of human rights take place: religious and political persecution, disappearances of citizens and use of torture by the government.
-The asylum seekers from Sudan include survivors from the Darfur region who have escaped continuous persecution and mass murder of civilian populations perpetrated by the government and armed militia groups.
-Other refugees come from Southern Sudan, a region brutally repressed by the Islamic regime in Khartoum, mainly on the basis of religious persecution.
-In much smaller numbers, refugees come to Israel from other countries known for human rights abuses such as Democratic Republic of Congo, Myanmar and Colombia.
+The asylum-seekers from Sudan include survivors from the Darfur region who have escaped continuous persecution and mass murder of civilian populations perpetrated by the government and armed militia groups.

 For several years, the Egyptian border has been the main entry point for most refugees.
 Many asylum seekers are abducted and held for randsom in camps in Sinai for long periods before they reach the Israeli border.
 Since the building of fence along the border, the number of asylum seekers entering Israel has reduced significantly: from the beginning of 2013 until the end of August, only 36 people have entered Israel this way.

 Amnesty International has long-standing concerns that Israel’s asylum system lacks transparency, does not offer asylum-seekers access to fair proceedings, and is ineffective in ensuring protection.
 The state’s brief to the High Court of Justice submitted in May 2013 admitted that it had not finished examining any of the more than 1,400 asylum applications filed by detainees held under the Prevention of Infiltration Law, 2012, despite the fact that under the law, such examinations must be completed within nine months of the asylum claim being filed.